-Microdermabrasion helps to provide a deep exfoliation of the skin and diminish appearance of acne scars, fine lines, unwanted pigmentation and reduce the size of pores.
+Microdermabrasion helps to provide a deep exfoliation of the skin and diminish appearance of acne scars, fine lines, unwanted pigmentation, and reduce the size of pores.
 Tiny diamonds are permanently fixed to a microdermabrasion wand that is used to scrape off the outermost epidermal cells called the stratum corneum.
 The exact pressure used and the number of times that the wand is passed over the skin is determined by the provider.
 Immediate improvement with skin tone and texture is noticed.
 It is successfully used on all skin types, including sensitive skin, and it can be used on any skin color without causing discoloration of the skin.
-This painless exfoliating skin resurfacing requires no downtime and results in youthful, glowing, rejuvenated skin.
-Microdermabrasion done in a medical office setting is must stronger and powerful than what can be done with home use microdermabrasion kits.
+This painless exfoliating skin resurfacing requires no downtime and results in youthful, glowing, and rejuvenated skin.
+Microdermabrasion done in a medical office setting is much more powerful than what can be done with at home microdermabrasion kits.

 Expected Results after Microdermabrasion

 - Skin that feels smoother and softer